 Click on the videos above to learn more.

-RE@L can help girls and boys in choosing the classes and courses in school that will enable future employment and STEM careers.
+RE@L helps girls and boys in choosing the classes and courses in school that will enable future employment opportunities and more STEM careers.